 John Riddell Naomi Klein:‘Only mass social movements can save us’: (a review of This Changes Everything) East End Against Line 9 Oct 22, 2014

 Avi Lewis This Changes Everything (Documentary based on Naomi Klein’s book) 2015

 Naomi Klein and Avi Lewis on adapting This Changes Everything (CBC Q interview Jan 9, 2015)

-Jeff Rubin, former Chief Economist and Managing Director of CIBC World Markets, and now turned author, writes about the folly of Canadian government policy in pusuing “energy superpower” status through its Tar Sands development stategy while the world moves ever closer to the inevitable consequences of its carbon capacity limit – sudden job losses and standed assets that must be decomissioned at tremendous cost to the Canadian taxpayer.
+Jeff Rubin, former Chief Economist and Managing Director of CIBC World Markets, and now turned author, writes about the folly of Canadian government policy in pursuing “energy superpower” status through its Tar Sands development strategy while the world moves ever closer to the inevitable consequences of its carbon capacity limit – sudden job losses and stranded assets that must be decommissioned at tremendous cost to the Canadian taxpayer.

 Jeff Rubin The Carbon Bubble : what happens to us when it bursts Random House Canada 2015

 Faith groups and religious leaders are also increasingly turning their attention to climate change.

 The Dali Lama has long been an advocate for addressing climate change.